ksco/cc/README.md

 ## Intro

-cc compiles C programs into GNU assembly, currently only tested under macOS 10.15.3 and clang 11.0.
+cc compiles C programs into WebAssembly Text Format.

 The compilation consists of the following stages:
 - Scanner